May 21, 2019

 5. Who can access the ISC Register?

-Shareholders and Creditors.
-Shareholders and creditors of the corporation may, on application, have access to the ISC Register provided the information obtained is only used: to influence the voting of the corporation’s shareholders; in connection with an offer to acquire securities of the corporation; or “any other matter relating to the affairs of the corporation”.
+Shareholders & Creditors.
+All permit the corporation’s shareholders and creditors apply for and receive access to the ISC Register as long as the information obtained is only used: to influence the voting of the corporation’s shareholders; in connection with an offer to acquire securities of the corporation; or “any other matter relating to the affairs of the corporation”.

 Please contact your McInnes Cooper lawyer or any member of our Corporate & Business Law Team @ McInnes Cooper to discuss compliance with your Register of Individuals With Significant Control obligations.